nadavhen/nadav-hen-lab-automation-repo/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value:
+- pressure value: 100400Pa.
-- led blinks when:
+- led blinks when: button pressed.
-- led is constant when:
+- led is constant when: selection menu is open.
-- buzzer plays when:
+- buzzer plays when: the selection menu is open